zandergr888/GravitySim/README.md

 3. Run the simulation by executing the main class.

 4. Explore the simulation interface and observe the celestial bodies as they interact and move under the influence of gravity.

+## Computational Complexity Reduction
+The implementation of the Barnes-Hut algorithm has effectively optimized the simulation from a computational complexity of O(n²) to O(n log n).
+This improvement stems from the algorithm's ability to subdivide the space into regions and represent distant groups of bodies as a single body.
+The computation then, instead of calculating pairwise forces, computes forces between bodies and regions, significantly reducing the number of computations.
+This transformation empowers the simulator to handle tens of thousands of celestial bodies in real-time, offering an unparalleled performance gain over traditional brute-force methods.